near/docs/docs/2.develop/welcome.md

 ## Searching for Something Else?

 Are you searching for a different type of documentation?.
 Information on how to interact with a smart contract and integrate it into your app is [available here](broken).
-An overview of the NEAR platform and how it works [be found here](broken), while its RUST implementation is in [nomicon.io](https://nomicon.io).
+An overview of the NEAR platform and how it works [be found here](broken), while its Rust implementation is in [nomicon.io](https://nomicon.io).

 If while reading this page you have any questions, please feel free to join our community on [Discord](http://near.chat/) and reach out!
 We are here to help.